Beglund-H\"ubsch transpose and Sasaki-Einstein rational homology 7-spheres: Appendix

 \section{Appendix}

 In this appendix we include a table that presents the 75 new examples of Sasaki-Einstein rational homology 7-spheres referred in Remark 4.1.
 This table lists the weights of the original data, the resulting weights produced by the BH-transpose rule, the degree, the Milnor number and finally the third homology groups of the corresponding links.
 Unlike the tables given in \cite{BGN2} and \cite{CL} most of the elements (58 to be precise) of the list have even degree and all of them are $S^1$-orbibundles over not well-formed orbifolds.
-We also give the following links to codes implemented in Matlab in order to avoid tedious computations:

-\begin{itemize} \item Code4alt.m \href{https://github.com/Jcuadrosvalle/Codes-in-Matlab/blob/main/Code4alt.m}{https://github.com/Jcuadrosvalle/Codes-in-Matlab/blob/main/Code4alt.m} computes the degree, Milnor number and third homology group of the link of a hypersurface singularity of index greater or equal than 1. \item Grado.m \href{https://github.com/Jcuadrosvalle/Codes-in-Matlab/blob/main/Grado.m}{https://github.com/Jcuadrosvalle/Codes-in-Matlab/blob/main/Grado.m} computes the weights and degree of the polynomial from the entries of the matrix of exponents. \end{itemize}
+We also give the following links to codes implemented in Matlab in order to avoid tedious computations: \begin{itemize} \item Code4alt.m \href{https://github.com/Jcuadrosvalle/Codes-in-Matlab/blob/main/Code4alt.m}{https://github.com/Jcuadrosvalle/Codes-in-Matlab/blob/main/Code4alt.m} computes the degree, Milnor number and third homology group of the link of a hypersurface singularity of index greater or equal than 1. \item Grado.m \href{https://github.com/Jcuadrosvalle/Codes-in-Matlab/blob/main/Degree.m}{https://github.com/Jcuadrosvalle/Codes-in-Matlab/blob/main/Degree.m} computes the weights and degree of the polynomial from the entries of the matrix of exponents. \end{itemize}

 \begin{remark} As in \cite{BGN3}, one can produce homotopy $9$-spheres bounding parallelizable manifolds that admit positive Ricci curvature from each of the rational homology 7-spheres in the table presented above: one considers links $L_g$ as $p$-fold branched covers of $S^{2m+1}$ ramified over rational homology spheres, where $g$ is a polynomial of the form